 Like you dear reader, I am at this moment still unaware of what will happen.
 When our government decided back in February that the mobility allowance was, in fact, illegal on age-discriminatory grounds, they said a new scheme would be in place before the old one runs out.
 We’re one week away from the end of the old mobility system, yet everyone is still in the dark about the promised new, more inclusive scheme.

 That’s where my impatience if it is impatience, starts running out.
 I need the allowance to get me out of the house occasionally.
-The odd visit to the theater, cinema and grocery shopping was funded since the mobility allowance provides money for cabs, etc. , but it also goes on paying house bills, foo, and basic needs.
+The odd visit to the theatre, cinema and grocery shopping was funded since the mobility allowance provides money for cabs, etc. , but it also goes on paying house bills, food, and basic needs.
 Some people rely on the provision for similar things, and perhaps they also use it for medical bills.
 I only wished I had more massage sessions while it was still funded; we all know that disability is never cured with one pill alone.

 Patience almost gone – the gift of the gab activated.
 Into Word, I climbed so on Monday to start formulating my concerns in regards to the lack of updates on a new scheme.
-Emails were sent left, right and center as we say.
+Emails were sent left, right and centre as we say.
 Also, I was interviewed by a reporter for an Irish newspaper today that will run an article on the cancellation of the allowance following receipt of my letter.
 I hope that other papers will notice the story so we can create more waves in regards to it so.
 Of course, I will need to gather my facts after our government informs the media about it.
 Not sure when that will be, but for now I have a suspicious mind in an impatient body.

 My UNCRPD Posts for the MS Society